 Seward is one of our favorite towns with a wonderful community, small town charm, and great dining and bars.
 Seward trips are based from in town allowing the freedom and fun to explore the town of Seward.

-Petersburg Alaska heli skiing is the Silverton Mountain Guides base of operations in Southeast Alaska.
+Petersburg Alaska heli skiing is the third Silverton Mountain Guides base of operations 600 miles south of Anchorage in Southeast Alaska.
 With nearly 1 million acres of USFS permit terrain near Petersburg the sky is literally the limit.
 Silverton Mountain Guides is the only permitted heli ski operator in this region.
 SE Alaska has a different snow climate from the Northern Chugach, and some great tree skiing in addition to amazing alpine terrain.
 The weather is notorious in Petersburg, so “surgical strikes” are the way to ski Petersburg.
-Petersburg trips are accessed via Alaska airlines jetliner flights to Petersburg, which is a hundred miles south of Juneau and 600 miles southeast of Anchorage.
+Petersburg trips are accessed via Alaska Airlines jetliner flights to Petersburg, which is a hundred miles south of Juneau and 600 miles southeast of Anchorage.

 Silverton Mountain Guides also specializes in customized completely unique heli ski trips to the Tordrillo Mountains, Talkeetna Mountains, Neacola Mountains, and additional areas.
 With our several million acres of terrain options and perhaps the largest allowance in North America, new areas of discovery are always at your fingertips.
 If these locations are still too tame for you, Silverton Mountain Guides has the logistical experience to put together professionally led global trips to the destination of your choice.
 Silverton Mountain Guides is an equal opportunity provider and employer, operating on the Tongass National Forest under special use permit from the USDA Forest Service.
 View Rates »